|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Those Z Special Unit servicemen lost during Operation Copper were:

-To me the book reads a lot like a Pacific version of the 1961 movie, The Guns of Navarrone – Based on the book’s title it may have been written in that way.
+To me the book reads a lot like a Pacific version of The Guns of Navarrone (1961) based on the book’s title it may have been written in that way.
 And though based on ground forces Dennis has included two very detailed accounts of Australian aerial action – One dealing with a Beaufort loss, the other a low level Boomerang reconnaissance.

 It’s always good to see new books released on some of the lesser-known missions and campaigns, ‘The Guns of Muschu’ being one of those does not disappoint and is definitely worth a look.
 Don Dennis is the nephew of the sole survivor of the Muschu Island raid